CoEdIT: Text Editing by Task-Specific Instruction Tuning: Qualitative Results

 \subsection{Text Editing Quality}

-Since text editing is often subjective, and automatic metrics are not always accurate in measuring if an instruction is satisfied, we conduct human evaluations for our model outputs by proficient linguists to ensure they meet the instructional constraints.
+Since text editing is often subjective, and automatic metrics are not always accurate in measuring if an instruction is satisfied, we conduct human evaluations for our model outputs by linguistic experts on 50 test inputs to ensure they meet the instructional constraints.
 Given the automatic evaluation results in Section \ref{sec:quant_results}, we compare our 3B-parameter \textsc{\methodnosp-xl} model against the largest comparable 175B instruction-tuned LLM for text editing \textsc{GPT3-Edit}.
-Specifically, we conducted a pairwise comparison: each annotator was shown an instructional input and outputs from both models (they were not aware which output is generated by which model).
+Specifically, we conducted a pairwise comparison: each annotator was shown an instructional input and outputs from both models (they were not aware which output was generated by which model).
 They were then asked to evaluate the fluency, accuracy, and meaning preservation of the edited texts and choose the higher-quality output ("neither" and "tie" are also valid options).
 We collect three annotations for each question and use the majority vote as the final judgment.

 Table \ref{tab:human_single_results} shows the results of the evaluation.
 The annotators prefer our \method model for 64\% of the inputs, whereas, for 10\% of the inputs, \textsc{GPT3-Edit}'s output is preferred.
 In 4\% cases, both models produce equally good outputs, whereas, for 22\% of the inputs, both models generate unacceptable outputs.
 Table \ref{tab:app_data_examples} provides a side-by-side comparison of the outputs generated by the two models.